Braxton Bragg: Historical reputation

 One private, Sam Watkins, who later became a professional writer, said in his memoirs that "None of Bragg's men soldiers ever loved him.
 They had no faith in his ability as a general.
 He was looked upon as a merciless tyrant ...
 He loved to crush the spirit of the men."
 Historian Ty Seidule says that Bragg's battles often ended in defeat because of his insistence on direct frontal assaults and his "uncanny ability to turn minor wins and losses into strategic defeats."

 Some counterarguments have emerged in recent years.
 Judith Lee Hallock called the blaming of Bragg for Confederate defeats in the West "Bragg syndrome."
 While most agree he was not a particularly good army commander, historians such as Hallock and Steven E. Woodworth cite his skills as an organizer and argue that his defeat in several battles can also be partially blamed upon bad luck and incompetent subordinates, notably Polk.
 Of his troublesome subordinates, Hardee was considered a solid soldier even by Bragg.
 Although personally brave and charismatic, Polk was simply an average tactician known for piecemeal attacks and was seriously insubordinate.
 However, he was a close friend of Davis, who was unwilling to relieve him.
 Woodworth claims that Bragg also never received the support Davis gave to Robert E. Lee and Sidney Johnston.

 Historians Grady McWhiney and Woodworth have stated that, contrary to popular belief, Davis and Bragg were not friends, having bitterly quarreled during the antebellum years.
 Davis was impressed with Bragg's qualifications for high command early in the war but was willing to relieve him by 1863.
 Judith Hallock noted mutual admiration between Davis and Bragg during his assignment in Richmond, perhaps because Bragg respected the president.
 Post-Civil War, Bragg's relationship with Davis grew stronger.
 He regularly addressed his letters to Davis as "Your Friend" and worked with Davis in the Carolina Insurance Company.
+Additionally, Bragg earned the infamous sobriquet “the most hated man of the Confederacy” during the Civil War, a reflection of his contentious relationships with both subordinates and fellow officers, his strict enforcement of discipline, and the high casualty rates under his command.
+These contemporaneous characterizations are documented in both wartime accounts and postwar historical analyses, including the work of biographer Earl J. Hess and contemporaneous testimony from Confederate officers.